xtravision-ai/xtravision-js-sdk/README.md

 Using browserify module, we have converted `@xtravision/xtravision-react` module to a browser friendly version of the CommonJS module.

+---

-### How to Setup and Configure JS-SDK in your web-page?  (documentation in-progress)
+### How to Setup and Configure JS-SDK in your web-page?
  (See `demo-app` for reference )

  1. Load JS-SDK with absolute path.
+(Download `demo-app/xtravision-js-sdk.js` file)
     ```javascript
     <script src="/xtravision-js-sdk.js"> </script>
     ```